 - Tools: Semrush and your site backend or content calendar.
 For me, the latter is a combination of WordPress and Airtable.

-- Process: I share the full process for updating content in my YouTube video (below).
+- Process: I share the full process for updating content in my YouTube video (above).
 To read the major points and takeaways, keep scrolling! 👇

 How to Update Old Content: My 6-Step Process